Monday, August 9, 2021

 -Watch out for loose rubble

--Be sure to finish the whole (short) loop at the top for the best views.
+-Be sure to finish the whole (short) loop at the too so you don't miss out on incredible views.

 Nearby Fun and Food After the Hike

--King's Beach: Just a six-minute drive away, this popular beach is family-friendly and has a playground, restrooms, water sports rentals, and plenty of nearby food and entertainment.
-Check out King's Beach Miniature Golf (a family favorite), Log Cabin Ice Cream, and Sweet Tahoe Time Ice Cream & Yogurt—all within walking distance.
+-King's Beach: Just a six-minute drive away, this popular beach is family friendly and has a playground, restrooms, water sports rentals, and plenty of nearby food and entertainment.
+Check out King's Beach Miniature Golf (a family favorite), Log Cabin Ice Cream, and Sweet Tahoe Time Ice Cream & Yogurt, all within walking distance.
+La Mexicana is a hidden gem one street down from the main strip that I found on Yelp and has its own bakery, restaurant, and grocery store.
 Note: Weekends can get super busy at King's Beach.

 -If you’re heading back toward Reno, grab some nourishing organic smoothies and food from Thania's Juice Bar at the Christmas Village shopping center.